Thursday, June 20, 2024

 The Crime Story incident Part 1

 In May of 1986, I graduated from Columbia College in Chicago and during my first Summer out of school I was looking for freelance and full time work of any kind.
-I was also working on finishing working on an animated film I had started during my final year at Columbia.
+I was also working on finishing an animated film I had started during my final year at Columbia.

 I was looking for both animation and live action work and began finding short gigs on various small projects.
-I remember working as a PA on a music video where a large group of extras gathered in a darker bar.
+I remember working as a PA on a music video where a large group of extras gathered in a dark bar.
 While this was all happening, a make up person was putting the last bits of details on several Zombie characters to be shot after the Bar scene.

 A new NBC TV series began shooting in Chicago and my roommate, Mike had managed to get a job as a PA.
 "Crime Story" was a new TV show produced by Michael Mann, set in Chicago during the early sixties, about a group of Chicago cops and the bad guys they were trying to catch.
 It only ran for 2 seasons and featured actor Dennis Farina, who served 18 years in the Chicago Police Department (1967 to 1985), during which he advanced from patrolman to detective, now in his first starring role on a TV series.